toivoh/PatternDispatch.jl/README.md

         f2([4,3]) = 1.3333333333333333
         f2((4,'a')) = f2({4,'a'}) = f2(1) = f2("hello") = f2((1,)) = f2((1,2,3)) = nothing

-A vector pattern will match any `Vector`.
-To restrict to a given element type, use e.g.
+A vector pattern will match any `Vector` with the right elements.
+To restrict the type of the Vector itself, use e.g.

     @pattern f([x,y]::Vector{Int}) = ...